sdyinzhen/Tree-based_Direct_Sampling/README.md

 # TDS: Tree-based Direct Sampling (on 2D Topography modeling)
-<p> This is the first version of the Tree-based Direct Sampling (TDS), with 2D Antactica Topography modeling case as example.
+<p> This is the first version of the Tree-based Direct Sampling (TDS), with 2D Antarctica Topography modeling case as example.

 ### Structure of the TDS setup
 The TDS has two steps: